arc42/docs.arc42.org-site/_pages/home.md

 ## <font color="#dd354b">We're offering architecture training!</font>

 The _dynamic duo_, always two trainers in parallel, practically applicable knowledge from Peter Hruschka and Gernot Starke.
-See [arc42.de](https://arc42.de/termine) for details, and schedule.
+See <a href="https://arc42.de/termine" target="_blank" rel="noopener noreferrer nofollow">arc42.de</a> for details, and schedule.

-We've successfully trained more than 1000 developers in software architecture, many of them passed the [iSAQB CPSA-F](https://isaqb.org) certification.
+We've successfully trained more than 1000 developers in software architecture, many of them passed the <a target="_blank" rel="noopener noreferrer nofollow" href="https://isaqb.org">iSAQB CPSA-F</a>  certification.
 (sorry - public training currently German-only, English for inhouse trainings.)

 ## <font color="#dd354b">This is open-source!</font>

-This site is completely open-source, maintained on a [public Github repository](https://github.com/arc42/docs.arc42.org-site/).
+This site is completely open-source, maintained on a <a href="https://github.com/arc42/docs.arc42.org-site/" target="_blank" rel="noopener noreferrer nofollow">public Github repository</a>.

 ## Thanx to our partners

-We thank our partners [Innoq Deutschland GmbH](https://innoq.com) and [TecTrain GmbH](https://tectrain.ch).
+We thank our partners <a target="_blank" rel="noopener noreferrer nofollow" href="https://innoq.com">Innoq Deutschland GmbH</a> and <a target="_blank" rel="noopener noreferrer nofollow" href="https://tectrain.ch">TecTrain GmbH</a>.